DiarDev/libNPCConnect/README.md

 # libNPCConnect
 This virion helps you better transform NPC conversations as a guide **Beta**
 <br>
-**!There might be problems, because this is my first library**
+`❗There might be problems, because this is my first library`
 <hr>
-`Not official yet, this is a test version`
+Not official yet, this is a test version